Strategic initiatives rarely fail because they lack ambition. They fail because they compete.

 Here’s how portfolio management operates within an OPM framework.
 Each activity helps your organization invest in work that creates real value:

-A portfolio manager might deprioritize a legacy software update to move developers to a new AI initiative that supports the company’s five-year growth strategy. monday work management supports this with dashboards that automatically display live project data on budget, goals, schedules, and resources.
+For example, a portfolio manager might deprioritize a legacy software update to move developers to a new AI initiative that supports the company’s five-year growth strategy.
+Modern solutions like monday work management support these initiatives with dashboards that automatically display live project data on budget, goals, schedules, and resources.

 Program management coordinates related projects to achieve benefits you can’t get when managing them separately.
 Program managers bridge high-level strategy and execution, handling interdependencies and shared risks.